Sondzus/algstat561/README.md

 ### Day 1: hidden variable graphical models

+Lecture 21 will be written on the white board.

 Material: section 14.2 from the textbook; it revolves around a running example of relating hidden variables to instrumental variables and mixed graphs.

 ### Day 2: tbd.